Karsens/expo-super-image/README.md

 * style (optional): see [react native image](https://facebook.github.io/react-native/docs/image)
 * width (optional): number or "auto". overwrites style-width.
 If set to auto, it calculates the width based on height and image ratio
 * heigh (optional)t: number or "auto". overwrites style-height.
 If set to auto, it calculates the height based on width and image ratio

+## Contribute
+Contact me or submit an issue if you have ideas or want to collaborate